Jones County Mississippi assistance programs.

 This agency offers numerous programs and services to the working poor as well as low income.
-The Salvation Army in Laurel, Mississippi offers social services, affordable thrift stores, counseling, and the possibility for limited financial assistance (or even loans).
-There may be money for paying rent, security deposits and/or energy bills.
+The Salvation Army in Laurel, Mississippi offers social services, affordable thrift stores, counseling, and the possibility for limited financial assistance for utility bills, rent or a mortgage payment.
+There may be money from the Christian charity for paying electric, heating and/or energy bills.

 There are actually two sites in the county, but one is just a thrift store.
 The funds are limited for expenses such as rent or prescription medications, but extensive case management may be also be provided.
 Or children can call on the Salvation Army seasonal services, including free Christmas gifts or school supplies, food boxes, and more.
+There may also be clothing assistance programs (including for work or school uniforms) along with homeless shelters.
 For more information, call (601) 428-4232, or more on Jones County Salvation Army services.

 Get advice, and maybe even limited financial assistance, from the Pearl River Valley Opportunity, Inc. Call (601) 736-6268.

 Community Services Block Grant - This program, which is often called CSBG, was created to provide assistance and comprehensive resources and services to eligible low income and disadvantaged clients including, but not limited to, debt reduction, case management, employment, rent and housing help, education, consumer planning, housing, emergency assistance, self-sufficiency programs, nutrition, free food, health, advice, and participation in community affairs.